blazethablunt/VeroDesigner/README.md

 Vero Designer has no external dependencies.

-You can download the HTML file and run it completely offline in your web browser.
+You can [Download](https://github.com/blazethablunt/VeroDesigner/releases/download/v1.0.40/index.html) the HTML file and run it completely offline in your web browser.